What NOT to Buy a Teacher for Christmas

 A note in a nice card

-What gifts would you rather not receive?
-Let me know in the comments below?
+What gifts did you get your teachers?
+Let me know in the comments below!

 Related Posts: 10 Holiday Gifts Your Remote Teacher Will Adore, Awesome Gifts for the Harry Potter Obsessed Teacher, Christmas Gifts that will Make Your Teen a Better Student, Teacher Appreciation Gifts that Teachers Actually Want, 9 Thrifty (but awesome) Teacher Appreciation Gifts